 GW says that “one of the coolest aspects of returning to the world-that-was is the opportunity to revisit certain aspects of its classic lore and delve into them in greater detail than ever before,” and names Kislev as a “perfect candidate for further investigation,” so it seems clear that we can expect them to be a prominent faction in the new game.

-It’s worth pointing out that we don’t really know what this means yet, though the days when a new army meant a relatively rapid rollout of dozens of models with a single book are probably gone, replaced by GW’s current model of more modular releases.
+It’s worth pointing out that we don’t fully know what this means yet, though the days when a new army meant a relatively rapid rollout of dozens of models with a single book are probably gone, replaced by GW’s current model of more modular releases.
 With that in mind, the first Kislev post teases updated models for two classic units (the Ungol Horse Archers and Winged Lancers), and to announce a brand new unit in development: the Ice Guard.
 Plus the bears, of course.

 The Empire: Confirmed